 ESOPs aid in perpetuation of private and family-owned companies and are normally used as part of a holistic compensation plan.
 As a qualified deferred compensation retirement plan, an ESOP gives employees ownership, in the form of shares, in the company where they work.
 Having employee ownership can also improve culture and recruiting and has been shown to encourage employee productivity.

 Although the concept of employee ownership can be traced back to the early days of the U.S., the first official ESOP was created in 1956.
-Following the passage of Employee Retirement Income Security Act of 1974 (ERISA), which set guidelines for employee benefit plans and helped facilitate the modern ESOP structure, the popularity of these plans began to climb.
+Following the passage of the Employee Retirement Income Security Act of 1974 (ERISA), which set guidelines for employee benefit plans and helped facilitate the modern ESOP structure, the popularity of these plans began to climb.
 The Economic Recovery Act of 1981, Small Business Job Protection Act of 1996 and general transition to a service-based economy propelled ESOP growth in the following years.

 After seeing a slight decline in the 2010s, the number of ESOPs has been steadily increasing in recent years.
 According to data from the National Center for Employee Ownership, 2021 (the latest year available) had an increase in ESOPs that was entirely driven by sale activity at private companies.
 This trend is expected to continue as the U.S. workforce and company ownership age.